eleyva23/sqlite_coding_challenge/INSIGHTS.md

+Tools Used for Challange.sql
+Tool Used: Visual Studio Code with the SQLTools SQLite extension connected to baisdata.db.
+-- Validation Approach:
+--   1. Verified table schemas using PRAGMA table_info(table_name) to ensure correct column names.
+--  2. inspected output via the SQLTools results panel.
+ --3.
+Used code such as (SUM, COUNT, AVG) by manually re-running filtered queries to confirm accuracy of groupings and calculations.
+ Ensured consistency by comparing results against expected rankings and totals for each task.
+ --4. alsu used "run query" to ensure each step ran seamlessly

 Task One- Top 5 Customers With Lifetime Spend
 Jacob Foster is the highets spender with speniding $8,722.67 followed by Ethan Gomesz at $8,206.19.